knbknb/R_text_mining/README.md

 Use R to draw interesting conclusions from a subset of the 23000 abstracts submitted.
 (These are *not* included with this repository.)

- (Part 2) Perform *text-mining* on  abstracts of science contributions, to be presented at the [EGU General Assembly 20139][1], Vienna (see below).
+ (Part 2) Perform *text-mining* on  abstracts of science contributions, to be presented at the [EGU General Assembly 2013][1], Vienna (see below).
 This is also a big annual conference for Earth scientists, in particular geophysicists and geologists.

-Both AGU and EGU conferences have the same target audience, and they even share the same classification system (of scientific subfields).
+Both [AGU][4]  and [EGU][2]  conferences have the same target audience, and they even share the same classification system (of scientific subfields).

 Use R to draw interesting conclusions from a subset of the 11000 abstracts submitted.
 (These are *not* included with this repository.)

 COMING SOON
 ===========
-[Results from this project][3] will be presented at [EGU][2], the annual [General Assembly 2013][1], a conference in Vienna to happen in April 2013.
+[Results from this project will be presented][3] at EGU General Assembly 2013, a conference in Vienna to happen in April 2013.
 There will be a poster about text-mining in R, on beginner level.

 For more information about the code, read the [CONFIGURATION_AND_USAGE.md](CONFIGURATION_AND_USAGE.md) file.